This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for PepsiCo (NYSE:PEP)

-Below are key drivers of the PepsiCo that present opportunities for upside or downside to the current Trefis price estimate:
+Below are key drivers for PepsiCo that present opportunities for upside or downside to the current Trefis price estimate:

 Frito-Lay EBITDA Margins

-- Frito-Lay North America EBITDA margins: Margins stood at 33.8% and 34.7% in 2010 and 2011 respectively.
-Margins so far in 2012 have been down due to higher marketing spend and restructuring process undertaken by the company.
-We expect long term margins to stay around the 34% levels.
+- Frito-Lay North America EBITDA margins: Margins stood at 33.1% and 34.7% in 2010 and 2011 respectively.
+In 2013 margins fell to almost 33% due to higher marketing spend and restructuring process undertaken by the company.
+We expect long term margins to stay around the 33.3% levels.
 However, if the increased marketing costs and restructuring costs do not yield the desired results and the margins fall to 30%, we could see the Trefis price estimate revised downwards by 5%.

 PepsiCo is the world's second largest carbonated soft drink manufacturer and the largest packaged foods product manufacturer.
 Additionally, it owns a number of other businesses - ranging from fruit juices and other non carbonated drinks to bottled water and breakfast cereal.